 The property is the former home of Celebration of Praise church.

-On Friday morning, people in attendance had the opportunity to tour the building.
-They saw the meeting/party rooms available for rent, office space, gymnasium, pools, a 200-seat theater and what has been declared by officials as the largest performance hall and conference center in Lake County, which can hold up to 1,200 people.
+People touring the facility saw the meeting/party rooms available for rent, office space, gymnasium, pools, a 200-seat theater and what has been declared by officials as the largest performance hall and conference center in Lake County, which can hold up to 1,200 people.

 Various community groups were inside the different rooms, demonstrating how the facility can be used.